GoogleFeud/ts-macros/docs/In-Depth/builtins.md

 [[$$typeToString]] - Turns a type to a string literal.
 [[$$text]] - Turns an expression into a string literal.
 [[$$decompose]] - Expands to an array literal containing the nodes that make up an expression.
+[[$$map]] - Takes a function which acts as a macro and goes over all nodes of an expression with it, replacing each node with the expanded value of the macro function.
 [[$$comptime]] - Allows you to run code during transpilation.
 [[$$raw]] - Allows you to interact with the raw typescript APIs.
 [[$$getStore]], [[$$setStore]] - Allow you to store variables in a macro call.